sunlightpolicy/open-data-policy-hub/_policies/colorado-springs-co-2018-02-28.md

 1. Proactively and strategically release City data, making it publicly available in open formats, with no restrictions on use or reuse;

-2. Make decisions about the publication of data, including:
+2. Make decisions about the publication of data, including: <br>
     a.
-Prioritization of datasets to publish,
+Prioritization of datasets to publish, <br>
     b.
-Tactics for protecting sensitive or protected data, and
+Tactics for protecting sensitive or protected data, and <br>
     c.
 Function and usability decisions regarding public access to data;

 3. Measure the effectiveness of datasets by connecting open data efforts to the City’s strategic priorities;